The City of Your Final Destination

 The City of Your Final Destination is a 2009 American romantic drama film directed by James Ivory and starring Anthony Hopkins, Laura Linney, Charlotte Gainsbourg, Omar Metwally, Hiroyuki Sanada and Norma Aleandro.
 It was written by Ruth Prawer Jhabvala and based on the eponymous novel by Peter Cameron.

 The film is the first Merchant Ivory film production without the participation of producer Ismail Merchant and composer Richard Robbins.
-As of 2024, it is also the last narrative feature film directed by Ivory to date.
+It is also the last narrative feature film directed by Ivory (as of 2026) and written by Jhabvala to date, the latter which died in 2013.

 Synopsis

 Graduate student Omar Razaghi (Omar Metwally) wishes to write a biography on obscure writer Jules Gund, who died years before.
 Omar must travel to Uruguay to persuade the Gund family to authorize the biography.